OmgItsRito/RTP4/README.md

 - `Action OnOpen { get; set; }`
    - Invoked at most once, when the connection has been successfuly opened on both endpoints
 - `Action OnClose { get; set; }`
-   - Invoked at most once, when the connection has been closed for any reason, inclusing `Close()` invocation
+   - Invoked at most once, when the connection has been closed for any reason, including `Close()` invocation
 - `Action<string> OnData { get; set; }`
    - Invoked every time the connection recieves data, after the target platform has invoked `SendData(string)`
 - `bool IsOpen { get; }`
-   - Indocates whether the connection is opened
+   - Indicates whether the connection is opened

 Methods:
 - `void SendData(string data)`